svar-widgets/react-core/README.md

 </div>

 **SVAR React Core** is a lightweight, fast, and mobile-friendly React component library that offers 20+ reusable, pre-styled UI components.
 It includes form controls, popups, date & time pickers, toast notifications, and more.
-The components are easily customizable and come with built-in light and dark themes.
+All components are customizable, support light and dark themes out of the box, and come with full TypeScript support.

+The library is fully compatible with React 18 and 19.

 <div align="center">